Malia Pendant

-Identity of the Insects
+Identity of the insects

 The insects resemble wasps or bees.
 The belief that the pendant displays bees is the reason the pendant is also known as the “bee pendant”.
 One paper states that the insects are not bees, but definitely from the wider grouping of Hymenoptera.
 It has been proposed that the goldsmith used the mammoth wasp Megascolia maculate as the model.
 For the three suspending discs, a plant is proposed as the model, and in particular the fruits of Tordylium apulum.
 Archaeologists point out that Minoan art often distorts forms for artistic effect.
+The insects also resemble the way in which the Egyptians, with whom the Minoans share many artistic conventions, portray bees, with an elongated thorax and abdomen much like wasps.